-She has lent her writing and editing skills to a variety of book projects, including, most recently, editorial direction for and ghost-writing of a celebrity memoir and a spiritual self-help book.
-She has authored several books of her own including Yoga At Home: Inspiration for Creating Your Own Personal Practice (Rizzoli Publications); YogaMama; A Woman’s Book of Yoga and Health: A Lifelong Guide to Wellness (with Patricia Walden); Yoga for Healthy Bones and Yoga for Healthy Menstruation (all Shambhala Publication titles); and Yoga: A Yoga Journal Book, a coffee table book which chronicles the history of yoga and showcases more than 350 photographs of awe-inspiring yoga poses (by David Martinez).
+I’ve also authored several books of my own including the award-winning Yoga At Home: Inspiration for Creating Your Own Personal Practice (Rizzoli Publications); YogaMama; A Woman’s Book of Yoga and Health: A Lifelong Guide to Wellness (with Patricia Walden); Yoga for Healthy Bones and Yoga for Healthy Menstruation (all Shambhala Publication titles); and Yoga: A Yoga Journal Book (Rizzoli Pubs), a coffee-table book that chronicles the history of yoga and showcases more than 350 photographs of awe-inspiring yoga poses (by David Martinez).

 I’ve been in the yoga and mindfulness arena for more than 30 years, which has informed my unique approach to the writing process.
 My talks and practices on body image, women’s health, and anxiety and depression appear on yogaanytime.com and YogaUOnline, as well as in audio and video interviews online.
 I co-founded the Courageous Women, Fearless Living retreats for women touched by cancer—my heart’s work.

 These days I live in the Hudson River Valley with my husband Jim Keough and Ziggy, our hyper-energetic Irish Doodle, where there are ample opportunities to hike, kayak, and do yoga.
 Bonus: my kids and my grandkids are close by and that really does my heart good.